ThyroSafe™ and Iosat™ Potassium Iodide

 Step 1: Get The Facts About Potassium Iodide

-How It Works: When used as instructed during a radiation emergency, Iosat Potassium Iodide full-strength tablets and ThyroSafe Potassium Iodide half-strength pills protects people from developing thyroid cancer.
-It blocks the thyroid’s absorption of cancer-causing radioactive iodine released from nuclear reactors such as Fukushima or nuclear weapon fallout.
+☢ How It Works: ✓ FREE SHIPPING of FDA Approved Iosat Potassium Iodide (130mg) and ThyroSafe Potassium Iodide (65mg).
+It protects people from developing thyroid cancer by blocking the thyroid’s absorption of cancer-causing radioactive iodine released from nuclear reactors such as Fukushima or nuclear bomb fallout.

 Consumer’s Guide to Potassium Iodide (aka “Nukepills™”)